opencontainers/distribution-spec/spec.md

 ## Distribution Specification

-This specification defines an API protocol to facilitate distribution of artifacts, including images.
+This specification defines an API protocol to facilitate distribution of artifacts, including container images.

-The goal of this specification is to standardize container image distribution based on the specification for the [Docker Registry HTTP API V2 protocol](https://github.com/docker/distribution/blob/5cb406d511b7b9163bff9b6439072e4892e5ae3b/docs/spec/api.md).
-In addition to images, additional artifacts may be stored and retrieved from an OCI compliant registry.
+The goal of this specification is to standardize artifact distribution based on the specification for the [Docker Registry HTTP API V2 protocol](https://github.com/docker/distribution/blob/5cb406d511b7b9163bff9b6439072e4892e5ae3b/docs/spec/api.md).

 ## OCI Artifact Extensibility